Current Research

 Addresses model instability and uncertainty in dynamic traffic games by developing a finite-state transducer-based level-0 model within the level-k framework, and a generalised cognitive hierarchy model with nonstrategic, strategic, and robust layers to handle heterogeneous reasoners.
 Published in AAAI (2022).

-› 3 Norms and Values in Multiagent Systems
+› 3 Norms and Values Alignment in Generative AI

 3.1 Normative Modules in Generative Agents